php-fig/fig-standards/proposed/http-client/http-client-meta.md

 ### Exceptions

-The domain exceptions `NetworkException`, `RequestException` and `HttpException` define a contract very similar to each other.
+The domain exceptions `NetworkException` and `RequestException` define a contract very similar to each other.
 The chosen approach is to not let them extend each other because inheritance does not make sense in the domain model.
-A `RequestException` is not a `NetworkException`.
+A `RequestException` is simply not a `NetworkException`.

 Allowing exception to extend a `RequestAwareException` and/or `ResponseAwareException` interface